How to Say It: Derr-MAA-toe-MY-o-SI-tiss

 - Skin changes, such as:

-- Purple, bumpy, or scaly skin rash on the face, eyelids, knuckles, elbows, knees, chest, and back
+- A purple, bumpy, or scaly skin rash on the face, eyelids, knuckles, elbows, knees, chest, and back

 - Skin sores